 The first steps in achieving high levels of program enrollment are effective outreach and recruitment.
 Throughout the OST initiative, program directors reported consistent use of recruitment strategies to meet their enrollment and participation goals.
 In Year 3, the majority of Option I program directors (90 percent) reported that they offered open enrollment to all youth who were interested in attending the program.
-In addition, more than half of the program directors or counselors (58 percent) and youth with siblings already attending the program (55 percent).
+In addition, more than half of the program directors reported that they targeted youth who were recommended by school-day teachers or counselors (58 percent) and youth with siblings already attending the program (55 percent).